itsDaiton/food-square-api/README.md

 #### app.jwt.expiration-time

-- expiration time on JWT token in miliseconds
+- expiration time on JWT token in milliseconds
-- it is recommended to choose atleast 1 day (86400000)
+- it is recommended to choose at least 1 day (86400000)

 #### app.jwt.cookie-name